-Light pollution has been a concern with Novac since the club’s beginning.
-Over the years we have educated the public at our outreach events, been involved in local government planning and helped state lighting projects.
-Its glare affects all of our members and their observing programs.
+Light pollution has been a concern with NOVAC since the club’s beginning.
+Over the years we have educated the public at our outreach events, been involved in local government planning, and helped state lighting projects.
+The glare of light pollution affects all of our members and their observing programs.
 Find out what you can do to preserve our nighttime skies.

 Download the Light Pollution Handout.
 This document was made to educate the public at outreach events.